The 2026 Future City Wisconsin Regional January 17, 2026

 • View videos for the different competition elements on our YouTube Future City Playlist.

 Is there a theme?
-Yes, the theme for 2025-26 is Farm to Table.
-This year’s theme challenges students to devise innovative and sustainable solutions to reduce food waste in their future cities.
-By combining engineering, technology, and policy, students will explore how to build more resilient, efficient, and equitable food systems.
-Students will design a city that eliminates food waste from farm to table, keeping its citizens healthy and safe.
+Yes, the theme for 2025-26 was Farm to Table.
+It challenged students to devise innovative and sustainable solutions to reduce food waste in their future cities.
+By combining engineering, technology, and policy, students explored how to build more resilient, efficient, and equitable food systems.
+Students designed a city that eliminates food waste from farm to table, keeping its citizens healthy and safe.

-When is the competition?
-The Regional Competition will be held on January 16, 2025.
+When was the competition?
+The Regional Competition was held on January 16, 2026.
 The Future City Finals will take place in Washington, D.C., from February 14 to 18, 2026.
 Future City provides round-trip transportation and hotel accommodations for the First Place Team’s three student presenters, educators, and mentors.

 What is the cost?
 We have waived the registration fee, so it is free to register for the regional competition!
 The registration deadline was October 31, 2025.